diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/global-artifacts/user_manual.md

 ## Introduction

-This document as the purpose to explain the app and give instructions on how to use it.
+This document as the purpose to explain the app being developed with the idea of showing his purposes and objectives, and give instructions on how to use it.
 In this manual, it is possible to find the system structure along with the system overview, the main features of the product, a structure diagram and features of the app.
 This manual is addressed to the users of the product, specifically the green spaces managers and administrators.